-This course spans the range of physical approaches to eruption processes and the sociology of volcanic crises.
-It has a strong emphasis on characterizing eruption products of a range of time and length scales.
-In particular, we will chart the 2018 and earlier eruptions of Kilauea on a two-day excursion to the volcano.
+It spans the range of physical approaches to eruption processes and the sociology of volcanic crises.
+It has a strong emphasis on characterizing eruption products on a range of time and length scales.
+In particular, we will chart the 2018 and some earlier eruptions of Kilauea on a two-day excursion to the volcano.